amallen1/ip-address-tracker/README.md

 ## The challenge

 The challenge was to build out this IP Address Tracker app and get it looking as close to the design as possible.
 To get the IP Address locations, I used [IP Geolocation API by IPify](https://geo.ipify.org/).
 To generate the map, I used [LeafletJS](https://leafletjs.com/).
+The application won't work if you have any adblocking software enabled on your browser.

 Users are able to: